conedevelopment/accessibility-path/README.md

 * [Accessibility Wins](https://a11ywins.tumblr.com/) - Showcasing accessible user interfaces and tools.
 * [Knowbility](https://knowbility.org/blog) - Knowbility is a Texas-based non-profit organization.
 A respected organization specialized in accessible information technology.

+## 🎧 Podcasts to Listen

+*Nowadays, the podcast is a popular format.
+It is easy to consume; you can get a lot of new information, ideal for a walk.*

+* [13 Letters](https://www.bemyeyes.com/podcasts-show/13-letters) - This podcast is brought to you by [Be My Eyes](https://www.bemyeyes.com/).
+Everything about accessibility and inclusivity.
+Great conversations with industry leaders.
+It is a must.

 ## ⚙️ Projects to Dig In

 *There are many public projects like inclusive components or debugger tools that we can learn a lot from.*